-Saturday Partly cloudy.
-Winds S/SE 15 to 25 km/h becoming light in the evening.
+Saturday Clear.
+Winds SE 15 to 25 km/h becoming light in the evening.

-Sunday Sunny.
-Winds S/SE 15 to 25 km/h becoming light during the day then becoming S 15 to 20 km/h during the afternoon.
+Tuesday Sunny.
+Winds SE 15 to 25 km/h increasing to 25 to 35 km/h during the morning.

 Northwest Weather Forecasts